britram/rains-prototype/draft-trammell-rains-protocol.md

 present, the contained Singular Assertions MUST be sorted in lexicographic order by subject name.

-### Zone-Reflexive Assertions

-A zone may make an assertion about itself by using the string "@" as a subject name.
-This facility can be used for any assertion type, but is especially useful for self-signing root zones, and for a zone to make a subsequent key assertion about itself.
-If an assertion of a given type about a zone is available both in the zone itself and in the superordinate zone, the assertion in the superordinate zone will take precedence.

 ### P-Shards {#p-shards}

 \[EDITOR'S NOTE: fix up this section -- rework the representation to make the